Are you trying to get started on your assignment? Follow the steps below. If you need more help than provided here, Ask us.

 The type of information sources you use depends on your assignment.
 If you are not sure, ask your instructor for help.

 - Get a quick overview of your topic (concepts, key people, related vocabulary, bibliography, and more) in encyclopedias.
-Search in Oxford Reference Online, or find more encyclopedias in Research guides by subject and dictionaries, encyclopedias & more
+Search in Oxford Reference Online, or find more encyclopedias in Research guides and dictionaries, encyclopedias & more

 - Get a more in-depth coverage of your topic in books.
 Search in the library catalogue.
 For help with book searching, check Find books